Monarchism in the United States: Modern monarchism

-Since America has declared independence, support of monarchy has possessed a generally low popularity, though it has increased slightly over time.
+Since the ratification of the constitution, support for monarchy has possessed a generally low popularity, though it has increased slightly over time.
 In 1950, 3% of Americans said it would be a good idea for America to possess a royal family, while 93% thought it would be bad.
-This question was re-asked in 1999, where 11% of Americans answered that in favor of a royal family would be good for the United States & 87% against.
+This question was re-asked in 1999, where 11% of Americans answered that in favor of a royal family would be good for the United States and 87% against.
 A 2013 CNN poll found that 13% of Americans would be open to the United States possessing a royal family again.
-A 2018 poll asking if America would be better or worse if it possessed a constitutional monarchy had 11% of Americans answering better & 36% answering worse.
-A 2021 poll by YouGov found that 5% of Americans would consider it a good thing for the United States to have a monarchy (7% support among men & 4% support among women), with 69% answering that it would be a bad thing.
-In the YouGov poll, African-Americans were most likely to answer positively in favor of a monarchy at 10% support.
+A 2018 poll asking if America would be better or worse if it possessed a constitutional monarchy had 11% of Americans answering better and 36% answering worse.
+A 2021 poll by YouGov found that 5% of Americans would consider it a good thing for the United States to have a monarchy (7% support among men and 4% support among women), with 69% answering that it would be a bad thing.
+In the YouGov poll, African Americans were most likely to answer positively in favor of a monarchy at 10% support.
+In 2023 another poll was conducted which found 12% of Americans favored monarchy in the United States while 63% remained opposed.

-The Constantian Society, founded in 1970 by Randall J. Dicks, was a political group in the devoted to promoting the system of constitutional monarchy as a superior form of government, though its activities ceased with its founders death in 1999.
+The Constantian Society, founded in 1970 by Randall J. Dicks, was a political group devoted to promoting the system of constitutional monarchy as a superior form of government, though its activities ceased with its founder's death in 1999.

+The Monarchists of America is a political group that is devoted to promoting monarchism in the United States.